Nara-Network/nara-stable-ovault/docs/CROSS_CHAIN_DEPLOYMENT.md

 **Deploys:**

-- ✅ `StakedUSDeOFTAdapter` - Lockbox for snUSD on hub
+- ✅ `StakednUSDOFTAdapter` - Lockbox for snUSD on hub

 #### Spoke Chains